tedxteddy/tedxteddy/README.md

 - 💞️ I’m looking to collaborate on working on a website
 - 📫 How to reach me @tedxteddy on Ig

-this is my website designbytedx.carrd.co
+this is my website httips://designbytedx.framer.website

 <!---
 tedxteddy/tedxteddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.